 Jarren Burt is a kind and welcoming young man with a passion for animals.
 His knowledge of dogs and dog breeds is described as encyclopedic!
 His love of dogs and his mellow demeanor made him a fantastic fit for his employer, Better K9.
 Better K9 in Corona offers dog boarding and daycare in a cage-free, off-leash environment.
 Dog safety, happiness, and care is of the utmost importance to the business, and Jarren has a big hand in that!

-Jarren began volunteering at Better K9, a few hours a week, early last year.
+Jarren began volunteering at Better K9, a few hours a week in February of 2018.
 After seeing his natural ability and ease with the dogs, Better K9 owners Veronica and Audrey Selaya knew Jarren had the potential to be an awesome dog handler at their facility.
 His ability to enter a pack without fear while treating the pups with individual care and attention really stood out!

 Jarren is integral to the Better K9 team.
 He works supervising and interacting with the dogs, handles feedings and health checks, and ensures the facility is clean and sanitized.
 He is currently completing a dog handling course with both online and in-person components.